-FIG. 7: Accuracy at Progressively Higher Noise Levels.
+Fig. 8.
+Accuracy at progressively higher noise levels.
 Cumulative results for 1000 trials at each of six noise levels.
 Gaussian noise (uncorrelated in space and time) was added to the synthetic EEG and fMRI data, with the noise amplitude scaling as a fraction of the maximal EEG and fMRI signal strength respectively.
-The top graph shows area under the ROC curve, and the bottom graph shows signal error normalized to signal magnitude (taken in the frequency domain).
-The results are color-coded by inversion algorithm, with minimum norm inverse as cyan, fMRI regularized inverse as black, and model-reduced joint inverse as red.
-The bars indicate standard deviation.
+The top graph shows area under the ROC curve (for identifying source locations), and the bottom graph shows signal error normalized to signal magnitude (taken in the frequency domain).
+The results are color-coded by inversion algorithm, with minimum norm inverse as cyan, fMRI regularized inverse as black, model-reduced minimum norm as blue, and model-reduced joint inverse as rea.
+The bars indicate a 90% confidence interval.
 Note that an ROC area of 0.5 indicates that a test has provided no information, while an ROC area of 1.0 indicates perfect discrimination.